sagemath/sagewiki_to_gh-2022-10-10/days24.md

 There will be a registration fee of 40 Euros.

-Feel free to email the [[#organizers|organizers]] beforehand, if you intend to participate in the workshop.
+Feel free to email the [[#organizers|organizers]] beforehand if you intend to participate in the workshop.
+We will also post a notice to the [[http://groups.google.com/group/sagedays24|mailing list]] once the registration is open.

 === Close events ===